skintigh/defcon27_badge_sdr/README.md

 Then downlaod and run this repo.

+(You may need to install libsoapysdr-dev, libiio-dev) ("avahi_service_browser_new() failed: Bad state" errors are fixed by... starting the daemon? reinstalling avahi?)
+(XInitThreads errors fixed by installed x11 xauth dbus-x11) (Qt session management errors fixed by... rnning as root?)
+(If you can recieve once, but when you run a GRC file a second time and GRC freezes.... ???!?!?!
+Maybe fixed with broadcast fix???)

 To broadcast, I had to rebuild osmosdr_sink.blobk.yml with gen_osmosdr_blocks.py Instructions and files here: https://gist.github.com/gbevan/8e583b9cf87aa3c58102251454fa48a6 https://github.com/osmocom/gr-osmosdr/blob/master/grc/gen_osmosdr_blocks.py